bencullivan/SudokuSolver/README.md

 # Sudoku Solver

-A Sudoku application built using Java that implements recursive backtracking to solve a Sudoku.
+A Sudoku application built using Java that implements backtracking to solve a Sudoku.
 Includes a GUI built using Swing that can be used to do a Sudoku and also includes a visual demonstration of the backtracking algorithm in action.
 The non GUI backtracking algorithm is written recursivly and the GUI backtracking algorithm is written iteratively.